 Given that over one-third of counties did report on tax abatements, it is puzzling that compliance among school districts is virtually zero.
 According to a research brief published by GASB, California’s counties and school districts are required to be GAAP-compliant, while the municipalities are not – though most large cities are GAAP-compliant by choice.
 With such a small percentage of reporting jurisdictions, it is difficult to gauge the cost of tax abatement programs.
 Assuming that all counties have at least one farmland security agreement, as is the case for the 20 compliant counties, and that the “size” of these contracts is roughly proportional to the population (often an indicator of governmental capacity), the crude estimate for total foregone revenue for all 58 counties would be over $400 million.
 Similar for all 482 municipalities, the estimate would be at least $275 million.
 Then there are the passive revenue losses, including those borne by the 1000+ school districts, which are difficult to estimate but likely substantial.

 Moreover, the state of California is one of the seven states that failed to comply with GASB 77 in 2018.
 If the school districts did not comply due to lack of capacity or available information, the same explanation certainly does not apply to the government of the largest state in the US by population.

 While California relies less on tax abatement programs for economic development than most other states – its property tax cap “Proposition 13” having put a serious damper on government revenue over the 40 years since its passage, there still exist costly tax abatement programs that taxpayers should be aware of, such as the Film and Television Tax Credit, the California Competes Tax Credit, and the Sales and Use Tax Exclusion Program, as well as the ones that affect local governments.
 Will 2019 herald better disclosures?

-Appendix: List of California localities that complied with GASB 77 in 2018
+See the list of California localities that complied with GASB 77 in 2018.